Memory Usage of Pandas Categoricals

 Output:

-Finally, we will try to see how memory usage behaves when the amount of different categories inside a Series grows.
+Finally, we show how memory usage behaves when the amount of different categories inside a Series grows.

 4. Memory usage as function of size

-For this analysis, we will create 2000 series with up to 2000 different categories.
-As before, in order to allow us to understand the memory usage of category data in Pandas, we create the series once using the Pandas category data type and once just using plain Python objects.
+For this analysis, we create 2000 series with up to 2000 different categories.
+As before, to allow us to understand the memory usage of category data in Pandas, we create the series once using the Pandas category data type and once just using plain Python objects.

 First, we calculate the memory usage for the plain Python object series: